Plan Your Visit

 Bunker Hill Monument & Museum

-The Bunker Hill Monument is a major commemorative obelisk, memorializing a key battle during the outset of the Revolutionary War.
-Climb (no elevator) the monument's 294 steps to the top for a spectacular view.
+The Bunker Hill Monument stands as a commemorative obelisk memorializing the Battle of Bunker Hill at the beginning of the American Revolutionary War.
+Climb the monument's 294 steps to the top for a spectacular view of Boston and surrounding towns.
 Visit the nearby Bunker Hill Museum for exhibits about the battle, the building of the monument, and the history of the Charlestown neighborhood.
-More...

 No Fees.
 Free admission.
 Reservations for groups (10 or more) are strongly recommended.